9harshit/fellowshipai-resnet-challenge/README.md

 ## Model Description

+  - ResNet18 is shallow enough that it does'nt have any issue durnig training, but is deep enoguh to learn complex features.
+  - ResNet model have architecture that allows the network to skip training for the layers that are not useful and do not add value in overall accuracy
   - Resnet18 model pretrained on Imagenet dataset.
   - Frozen pretrained layers.
   - Training of model only occurs in custom layer.